photoprism/photoprism-docs/docs/getting-started/docker.md

   so that you can't easily access it from your host machine.
   Uploading files or mounting it via [WebDAV](../user-guide/backup/webdav.md) is still possible.
-* Settings, sidecar files, and generated thumbnails will be stored in `/photoprism/storage`.
+* Settings, index, sidecar files, and generated thumbnails will be stored in `/photoprism/storage`.
   You may also [mount](https://docs.docker.com/storage/bind-mounts/) this path to a local folder instead of an anonymous volume.